MAHATHIR MOHAMAD: HIS LIFE, VIEWS, CHARACTERS, OUTRAGEOUS STATEMENTS

-MAHATHIR MOHAMMED
+MAHATHIR MOHAMAD

 Mahathir is credited with transforming Malaysia from a rubber-dependent backwater divided by ethnic rivalries into a well-oiled, high-tech Asian tiger.
 He became a respected—albeit controversial—voice on the international stage and helped Malaysians have pride in themselves.
 Known for his personalized, paternalistic style, he was the leader of the United Malays National Organization (UMNO) political party.
 He was the strategist behind his country's rapid economic growth and development.